 The Japanese word « shiatsu » means literally « pressure with the fingers » (shi : fingers and atsu : to press).
 The name appeared in 1939 in a book by Tempeki Tamae (Shiatsu Hô).
 But the technique gained a lot of popularity thanks to Tokujiro Namikoshi.
 The Japanese Ministry of Health decided there was a difference with massage in 1964.
+The Japanese make therefore a clear distinction between massage and shiatsu (and lots of other techniques).

 This vision has been developed in very ancient books, like « The Yellow Emperor », the Nan Jing, the Yi Jing… Those books are still the fundaments of shiatsu today.